GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 ## Overview

-This tutorial covers adding `OpenID Connect Authorization code flow` stepped-up authentication by configuring the [`gluu-openid-connect`](../../plugin/gluu-openid-connect-uma-pep/) plugin.
+This tutorial describes how to add `OpenID Connect Authorization code flow` stepped-up authentication by configuring the [`gluu-openid-connect`](../../plugin/gluu-openid-connect-uma-pep/) plugin.

 In the demo, the user will first authenticate with basic (`auth_ldap_server`) auth, then needs to pass one more `OTP` authentication step for the `/payments/` resource.